Levy FAQ

 https://www.easternlocal.com/article/903450

 The district also completed an ELPP project ensuring that certain improvements made to our facilities prior to the levy would decrease the amount we would have to ask our community for while locking in the amount we would receive from the state for the planned renovation project.
-If the district’s voters approve the bond issue at the November 5, 2024 election that includes funding for the local share of the renovation project, the state will contribute approximately 75% of the renovation costs through the CFAP program.
-After the ELPP credit, the district’s local share of the CFAP renovation project is only 25% of the OFCC budget.
+If the district’s voters approve the bond issue at the May 6, 2025 election that includes funding for the local share of the renovation project, the state will contribute approximately 75% of the renovation costs through the CFAP program.
+After the ELPP credit, the district’s local share of the CFAP renovation project is only approximately 25% of the OFCC budget.

 The district has been planning for the renovation project by moving our preschool students on campus to receive new renovated classrooms, and it also boosts enrollment numbers and helps with square footage costs.
 Career tech classroom space also gets additional funding for renovation, and our district has added career tech pathways and classes in the 7-12 building.